SOVEREIGN STATE OF GREEN

 The vineyard here runs up the slope of a rather impressive hill alongside Kitterle and Saering, and provides a warm spot where Riesling thrives.
 Never too hot, the fruit ripens evenly with a long “hang time.”
 One finds here generous minerality, citrus-flint aromatics and intriguing florals.
 There is depth of flavor and balanced, striking acidity.
 And of course, it is delightfully dry and untouched by wood.

 Purity and subtlety characterize this wine.
 Complex aromas combining lemony fruitiness and subtle nuances of anise, verbena and lemon balm – frank and straight attack.
 Real “vin de cuisine.”
-Riesling = “mirror.”
+Spiegel = “mirror.”
 Come see why Spiegel is Jean’s prized Riesling.

 This bowl-shaped, terraced vineyard of reddish, iron-rich sandy clay soil is a natural suntrap that grape vines love, especially Pinot Gris.
 In cooler years like 2019, it’s shelter and warmth allow the fruit to ripen slowly and evenly, just one of the many reasons Kessler has long been recognized as Grand Cru.
 The name Kessler, in fact, comes from the German word for cauldron and the vineyard has been known by this name since the 14th century.
 The Dirler-Cadé Pinot Gris here is a special breed with smaller berries and thicker skins.
 The wine is expansive in every direction.
 Its high-toned aromas mirror the intensity of a late harvest wine.
 The palate blazes with honeyed minerals, a peachy “fruit cocktail” and a variety of asian spices, while all is kept in balance with finely etched acidity.